Marcela Osorio

-Marcela Osorio Méndez (born May 11, 1964, Valparaíso, Chile) is a Chilean film and television actress.
+Marcela Osorio Méndez (born May 11, 1964, in Valparaíso, Chile) is a Chilean film and television actress.

 Biography and career

 Marcela Osorio was born in the city of Valparaíso, in the homonymous province, Chile.
 At age 12, for political reasons, her family moved to Barcelona, Spain.
 Four years later she would move to live alone in Italy.

 In Italy, without acting studies, she made her debut in theater at the age of 17, achieving some brief participations, until in 1983 the writer Antonio Skármeta invited her to participate in the making of his film Burning Patience based on the novel Ardiente paciencia, in the leading role of Beatriz González, the young and naive girl seduced by a postman, who, by plagiarizing Pablo Neruda's verses, manages to win his love.
 In this film, Marcela shows the sensuality that will characterize her career.
 The 1994's remake is better known internationally, entitled Il Postino: The Postman.

 In 1986, she decided to return to Chile, where she obtained the main role in the film Sussi, directed by Gonzalo Justiniano, released in 1987.
 Sussi is a provincial girl who arrived in Santiago, looking for a job, but on each occasion men seek to take advantage of her, however, a roommate, played by Bastián Bodenhöfer, conquers her with his mysteries and games.
 Sussi finally becomes a symbol of a government campaign, a stereotype of Chilean women, in the middle of a tour she discovers that she is pregnant and is forced to abort, in the delirium of fever, hallucinates that her lover comes to rescue her.

 After Sussi premiered, Marcela Osorio debuted in television role in the telenovela La Villa and Mi nombre es Lara on TVN, in the role of Lupita, broadcast in 1987.
 She also acts in Felipe Vilches's film El País de Octubre (1990).
 In 1991, she again in the leading role, she acts in La Niña en la palomera, directed by Alfredo Rates, based on the book by Fernando Cuadra, who participated in the script.